TomaszAlbertBernat/AgentTom/docs/TECH_STACK.md

-# Tech Stack
+# Tech Stack Analysis & Simplification Recommendations

-Technologies and tools used in AgentTom.
+## 📊 Current Tech Stack Assessment

+This document analyzes the current AgentTom tech stack and provides recommendations for simplification, focusing on the local-first, personal use case.

 ## 🚀 Core Technologies